Sou7ai1/IntroAI/03-csp/task.md

 This task can be solved using many methods (e.g. SAT, Linear Programming and backtracking), but the goal of this assignment is to practice using contraint satisfaction programming solvers on a simple problem.
 Therefore, you are expected to used the library python-constraint (https://pypi.org/project/python-constraint/).
 A graph is given using the library networkx (https://pypi.org/project/networkx/), so a part of the assignment is reading the documentation of mentioned libraries.

+Please, install the package *python-constraint*.
+Do not try to install package called *constraint* !!!